StevenWang9102/19-Reacr_Culuture_Display_NEW/README.md

 ## Introduction
-This is a website that I mainly practice react and css(including media query sass and so on).
-It displays the main page of Uber official website.
-The whole website is fully responsive that bases on different screen sizes.
+This is a website that I mainly practice CSS 2D and 3D effects, Js DOM control as well.
+I design some floating body effects and make different sections visible or hidden according to their position.
+Also, I produce a lot of hover effects of buttons and use "setTimeout" function.

 ## How does it work
-You can see my video which give a brief operation video or play with it on my hosted website online (http://react-uber-official.s3-website-ap-southeast-2.amazonaws.com).
-If you want to find more, you can see my source code and run "npm start" in VS code terminal.
+You can see my video which gives a brief operation video or plays with it on my hosted website online (http://react-culture-display.s3-website-ap-southeast-2.amazonaws.com).
+If you want to find more, you can see my source code and run "npm start" in the VS Code terminal.

 ## Source Code
 You can see more details when you run my code.
 My Source code is on my Github - https://github.com/StevenWang9102, simply run "npm start" in your VS code terminal.